AlviAhmed/rgb_sign/README.md

 I needed a stable option.
 In this project I made a sign that simply faded in and out of colours as simple as possible.

-All the files in this repository has been licensed under CC BY-NC-ND 4.0
+All the files in this repository has been licensed under CC BY-NC-SA 4.0